-Analysis | Will appealing to white grievance be the ticket for the GOP in 2022?
+Analysis | Will appealing to White grievance be the ticket for the GOP in 2022?
 Ron Johnson may be the test case.

 Jabs from the right against Black activists aren’t surprising or new.
 Activists who focus on anti-Black police violence are largely unpopular with Republican voters — many of whom are White and expressed outrage about the physical destruction in some urban areas last summer following the police killing of George Floyd in police custody.

-And perhaps that leads some GOP lawmakers to conclude that making comments about them won’t offend the base that they work hard to keep pleased.
-A lawmaker’s suggesting that a violent insurrection would only concern him if it was done by Black activists reinforces some of the worst stereotypes about Black people — and is one of the reasons the GOP has a hard time connecting with Black voters.
+Perhaps that leads some GOP lawmakers to conclude that making comments about them won’t offend the base that they work hard to keep pleased.
+A lawmaker suggesting that a violent insurrection would only concern him if it was done by Black activists reinforces some of the worst stereotypes about Black people — and is one of the reasons the GOP has a hard time connecting with Black voters.

 But the GOP cannot lean into racist tropes in some of the more competitive districts and states that are filled with suburban voters and independents — two groups that the party lost in 2020 in part because of their discomfort with the racial rhetoric of the former president, which often included racist attacks against Black Lives Matter.

-Note: Correction: An earlier version of this story misidentified Sen. Roy Blount’s party.
-He is a Republican.
-The story has been corrected.